joshlsastro/subleq_cpu/README.md

 Curiously, this instruction is enough to build any program; well, any program that can fit in the memory.

-Technical note: The subleq dialect I'm using has all the instruction's addresses inside one memory location.
+Technical note: The subleq dialect I'm using has all of the instruction's addresses inside one memory location.

 # How cpu.circ works